 What are the Benefits of Retinol

-Retinol can treat various skin conditions and problems, including acne, acne scars, blackheads and clogged pores.
+As we mentioned about retinol benefits, retinol can treat various skin concerns including fine lines and wrinkles, acne, acne scars, hyperpigmentation, and clogged pores.
 By speeding up the skin’s natural rejuvenation process, retinol can improve the skin’s overall texture.
-Retinol also helps to minimize fine lines and wrinkles, even out skin tone, firm the skin and decrease pore size.

 How to Use Retinol

-When you first use a retinol product, apply a pea size amount to a test patch of skin to ensure you don’t have an allergic reaction.
-Next, introduce it into your skincare routine by using it just once a week.
+When you first use a retinol product, apply a pea-size amount to a test patch of skin to ensure you don’t have an allergic reaction.
+Next, start building it into your skincare routine by using it just once or twice a week.
 If you find your skin gets irritated after use, you can try a buffering technique.
-This is where you apply moisturizer before the retinol to reduce side effects.
-Or, use a retinol-moisturizer combination product.
+For example, apply moisturizer before the retinol to reduce side effects.
 Eventually, you’ll want to work your way up to using it every night.

 The Perfect Retinol Skincare Routine

-- Wash your face with a gentle cleanser to ensure all makeup, sunscreen, and oils are removed.
+- Wash your face with a non-stripping cleanser like the Dr. Dennis Gross Pore Perfecting Cleansing Gel to ensure all makeup, sunscreen, and excess oils are removed.

 - Wait until your face is dry before applying retinol.
 If your face is damp, the retinol can absorb too deep into your skin and may cause irritation.
 A dry face will allow the retinol to work on your top layer of skin.